patrickkabongo/Crud_Employee/README.md

 # Crud Employee

-Crud EMployee is a basic project using Spring Boot.
+Crud Employee is a basic project using Spring Boot.
 In this project, a REST CRUD API is created with Hibernate.